Joy Matshoge: Political career

 Matshoge was formerly a nurse and later worked as a manager in the social services division at Modimolle Local Municipality and Waterberg District Municipality.
 She was first sworn in as a Member of the Limpopo Provincial Legislature in 2008.
 She was re-elected to her seat in the 2009 general election and in July 2013 she succeeded Joyce Mashamba as Deputy Speaker in the provincial legislature, deputising Elias Nong.

 The following year, in the 2014 general election, she was re-elected to her legislative seat, ranked 18th on the ANC's provincial party list.
 She was also appointed to the Limpopo Executive Council by Premier Stan Mathabatha, who named her as MEC for Agriculture and Rural Development.
 While she was in office, the opposition Democratic Alliance lodged a formal complaint against her with the Public Protector, Thuli Madonsela, alleging that she had benefitted unduly from a government project devised to award cattle to poor farmers.
-Specifically, it was alleged that Matshoge had had awarded herself 51 Nguni cattle, worth about R1-million, between November 2013 and July 2014.
+Specifically, it was alleged that Matshoge had awarded herself 51 Nguni cattle, worth about R1-million, between November 2013 and July 2014.
 As of November 2015, the Public Protector's investigation was ongoing.

 Also during her tenure as an MEC, in September 2015, Matshoge was elected unopposed as Provincial Chairperson of the Limpopo branch of the ANC Women's League; she succeeded Maite Marutha, who declined a nomination to stand for re-election.
 She remained in that office at the time of her death in 2016.